 - This, in turn, increased the risk of mortality and morbidity across all group insurance plans due to Covid

 - Loss ratios due to increased claims for 2020 and 2021 have remained high

-- Also, an increase in unemployment rates have driven down premiums and squeezed margins, increase premium defaults and policy lapses
+- Also, an increase in unemployment rates has driven down premiums and squeezed margins, increasing premium defaults and policy lapses

 - Lower demand for non-medical premium benefits which were coveted before the onset of the pandemic